PigPen Theatre Co.: Other appearances

 The band performing at the amphitheater on Little Island in 2021.

 The group appeared at TEDx ColumbiaSIPA in 2013, where they explained their style and philosophy of storytelling, while also performing an excerpt of The Old Man and the Old Moon.

 To promote the release of the album Bremen, the band created a music video for the title track in collaboration with Buffalo Picture House.
 The "Bremen" music video roughly depicts the story of their musical The Old Man and the Old Moon, with direction and animation by Brandon Roots and character design by Wylie Bickert.

 In 2021, the band were announced as members of the inaugural cohort of resident artists for Little Island at Pier 55.
 As part of their residency, the band are responsible for curating the park's Storytelling Festival, as well as developing their own new work.

 "Bremen" was featured as the "weather" on Episode 54 of the podcast Welcome to Night Vale in 2014.

 The seven members appeared together in Trevor Nunn's production of Pericles, Prince of Tyre at Theatre for a New Audience in 2016, serving as both ensemble members and musicians for the production.
 They also cameo in the 2015 film Ricki and the Flash.
+In 2026, the band co-orchestrated and provided arrangements for the Kansas City Repertory Theatre production of The Wizard of Oz directed by frequent collaborator Stuart Carden, with several members appearing in the production in various roles.

 Licensing rights for The Old Man and the Old Moon, The Mountain Song, and The Nightmare Story are available through Broadway Licensing.